defunkydrummer/lisp-xl/README.markdown

 Common Lisp Library for working with  Microsoft Excel XLSX files, for example for ETL (extract-transform-load) and data cleansing purposes.
 This library is geared for working with large files (i.e. 100MB excel files).

 It does *not* load the whole file into RAM, thus, processing large files is possible.
+However, be careful with files that contain a lot of "unique strings" (strings that do not repeat frequently on the file), for they need to be loaded onto RAM.

 ## Reason for being